brunobrr/bdc/cran-comments.md

 * Avoid functions to create folder/directory in the user' filespace.

 Below we copy the results of hrub and GitHub actions checks.
+There were no ERRORs or WARNINGs.

 Cheers,